SujitBista/medbook/ENV.md

 ### Missing Environment Variable Error

-If you see an error like `Missing required environment variable: NEXTAUTH_SECRET`:
+If you see an error like `Missing required environment variable: NEXTAUTH_SECRET` or `JWT_SECRET is required in production`:

 1. Check that you've copied `.env.example` to `.env`
 2. Verify the variable name matches exactly (case-sensitive)